archivesspace/archivesspace/public-new/README.md

 `build/devserver.sh` thereafter to have a more normal console experience.

-# Configuration and Text Customization.
+# Configuration and Text Customization

 At the top-level of this project, there is a configuration file called `config/config.rb` whose format matches that of ArchivesSpace.
 Here